 Are you searching for an internship abroad?
 Why not go to South Africa?
 We give you eight reasons why this amazing country is your next internship destination!Read More

 6 Steps to find the right Summer Internship in 2019

 There are many options and opportunities.
 However, it also means you have to find and choose between all these options.
-It can be difficult, especially if you are at the very first “I want to do an internship” phase.
-Just follow these 6 easy steps.Read More
+We’ll help you.
+Just follow these six easy steps.Read More

 What other interns say

 You cannot really plan your day here, sometimes dogs, pups and cats arrive so you have to change your whole schedule - which makes it absolutely not boring.
 I don’t really have a schedule here, I just take the day as it comes.
 It doesn't even feel like I'm working, I would do it as a hobby.
 We’re still building an NGO, properly, and I feel like I’m really helping out - so I’m happy to be here.Daphne, Belgium, Animal Welfare Fundraising Internship in Livingstone-Zambia

 Before doing this Creative Writing Internship, all my writings were academic.
 Writing blog posts allowed me to explore my capabilities regarding more creative forms of writing and I got to understand the importance of storytelling in marketing.
 I also learned a lot about Search Engine Optimization (SEO), which I feel is crucial for attracting traffic to any organization’s website.Abdul, Syria, Creative Writing Internship in Cape Town-South Africa